pyrometheous/Prepper-Pi/README.md

 **You should be able to:**
 1. Connect to "Prepper Pi" SSID with password `PrepperPi2024!`
-2. Get DHCP address from OpenWRT container (10.20.30.x range)
+2. Get DHCP address from OpenWrt container (10.20.30.x range)
 3. Be redirected to landing page (http://10.20.30.1) via captive portal
-4. Access OpenWRT admin interface at http://10.20.30.1/cgi-bin/luci
+4. Access OpenWrt admin interface at http://10.20.30.1/cgi-bin/luci
 5. Open Jellyfin media server at http://10.20.30.1:8096
 6. Access Portainer management at http://10.20.30.1:9000
 7. Future: Tvheadend TV backend at http://10.20.30.1:9981 (Phase 4)